cybertraining-dsc/su21-reu-377/project/index.md

 1. Project, That is a final report that includes code.
 2. Report, that is a final project without code.

-YOu will be including the type of the project as a prefix to your title, as well as in the Type tag at the beginning of your project.
+You will be including the type of the project as a prefix to your title, as well as in the Type tag at the beginning of your project.

 ## 3. Using Images